Tender Data Aggregation:

 tenders

-Due to the multilingual nature of the EU, with 24 official languages, tender information is often only available in the contracting country’s language.
+Due to the EU’s multilingual nature—with 24 official languages—tender information is often only available in the contracting country’s language.
 This creates barriers for companies from other member states that may not understand the relevant language, complicating access to information and participation in tenders.

 For multilingual classification, we consider the following approaches:

-2. Using Machine Translation/External APIs: Translate all texts into English and use an English-trained model for predictions.
+2. Using Machine Translation/External APIs: Translate all texts into English and use an English-trained prediction model.
 This approach avoids additional training since translation services and models are already available.
-However, translation can lead to reduced prediction accuracy due to potential loss of context, grammatical, or semantic nuances.
+However, translation can reduce prediction accuracy due to the potential loss of context and grammatical or semantic nuances.

 3. Training Separate Models for Each Target Language: This involves identifying the language of the input release before predicting with the respective model.
 While this approach ensures high accuracy and minimizes distortions from uneven training datasets, it requires substantial training data for each language.
 Although this method scales less efficiently than a single-model approach, it provides a significant advantage in terms of accuracy by tailoring each model to the linguistic and cultural specifics of its respective language.